White Belt, Yellow Belt, Green Belt, Black Belt:

 How it works:

 The program consists of three parts: training, application, certification.
 During the training, participants learn about principles, tools, and techniques.
-Right after the training, they apply what they have learned in practical improvement projects to build real skills and create measurable benefits.
-By doing so, they are building value-adding skills by applying their new knowledge, while getting peers and direct reports on board to join the journey.
+Right after the training, they apply learnings in practical improvement projects to build real skills and create measurable benefits.

 How long it takes:

 Who is involved:

 The four key roles are sponsor, learner, trainer, and controller.
 The sponsor initiates the program, provides context and allocates resources.
 Learners invest their time to read the material, complete exercises, and implement improvements.
-The trainer leads learners through the program, providing theory, exercises, and coaching support.
-For Yellow Belt and above, the controller validates financial benefits created from the improvement projects.
+The trainer reviews progress and provides coaching feedback.
+For Yellow Belt and above, the controller validates financial benefits created through the improvement projects.

 What you can expect:

-Certified champions are able to see and act upon opportunities where they could not before.
-By improving quality, efficiency, and flexibility they generate benefits from faster delivery and lower cost.
+Certified champions are able to see and act on opportunities where they could not before.
+By improving quality, efficiency, and flexibility, they generate real benefits from faster delivery, lower cost, and higher customer satisfaction.